RyotaMitaraiWeb/Quiz-World/src/app/core/role-service/README.md

 function isLoggedIn(): boolean;
 function isLoggedIn(strategy: 'store' | 'localStorage'): boolean;
 ```
 Returns a boolean value that indicates whether the user is logged in or not.
 By default, the method determines that by checking if ``userRoles`` is empty or not.
 If you want this to be determined by whether the user has a JWT in the ``localStorage``, pass ``'localStorage'`` as an argument.

-It's recommended to use the store strategy whenever possible.
+``localStorage`` is preferred as a strategy when used in contexts where the store is not available or the store may be initialized later.
+An example of this is checking if the user is logged before rendering a page (such as via a guard).
+Because the user state is not set until after render, using the ``store`` strategy in this scenario will always result in ``false`` (even if the store would later be initialized correctly).
+The ``store`` strategy is recommended when conditionally displaying elements based on whether the user is logged in due to its better reactivity.